 Another great benefit to getting the larger size containers is that they usually include a pump for injecting the tire sealant through the valve stem.
 That's a lot easier than trying to squeeze it in by hand - trust us!

-Click on the custom link below for the best deals online.
+Click on the custom link below for the best deals on Ebay.

 Related Articles: